 Buttons on the steering wheel for operating the audio system, Bluetooth and cruise control.

-A 4.3-inch multi-function display at the top of the dashboard, which displays the outside temperature, turbo boost pressure, fuel use and trip distance.
+A 5.9-inch multi-function display at the top of the dashboard, which displays the outside temperature, turbo boost pressure, fuel use and trip distance.

-Front sports seats with red stitching, sporty bare-metal control pedals, leather-trimmed gear shift and park brake handles, and a leather-wrapped steering wheel with red stitching.
+Front sports seats (with bolstering to hold you in place when cornering hard), sporty bare-metal control pedals, leather-trimmed gearshift and park brake handles, and a leather-wrapped steering wheel.